Better Late: A Jamaican Internet Infrastructure Story

 The same help was there.
 The same partners showed up.
 Packet Clearing House donated the initial switch.
 Its Secretary General, Bill Woodcock, personally assisted with pre-launch advocacy.

-But the Jamaican will failed to keep pace.
+But the Jamaican leg failed to keep pace.
+Gettee gettee, no wantee.

 A decade later, Evona Channer of the Office of Utilities Regulation stood at CaribNOG 31 to formally relaunch JAIXP.